xko/files-fu/Notes.md

 > Do you need to store everything the client sends?

 After [some research](../../issues/14) in this case we decided to use InfluxDB - a feature-rich time-series database.
 And yes - store everything client sends.
-The records store all the information from the messages as _tags_, except the CPU which is _field_ apart from [this distinction](https://docs.influxdata.com/influxdb/v2.1/reference/key-concepts/data-elements/) InfluxDB schema-free.
+The records store all the information from the messages as [tags](https://docs.influxdata.com/influxdb/v2.1/reference/key-concepts/data-elements/#tags), except the CPU which is [field](https://docs.influxdata.com/influxdb/v2.1/reference/key-concepts/data-elements/#fields) apart from this distinction InfluxDB is schema-free.